-Ukraine: Senior Advisor, Policy and Advocacy
+Ukraine: Advisor, Policy and Advocacy

 About The Position

-SENIOR ADVISOR, POLICY & ADVOCACY
+ADVISOR, POLICY & ADVOCACY

 Work with the Country Director, and CIVIC Ukraine Program team to ensure successful implementation of projects within the Ukraine portfolio.
-The incumbent will lead the policy and advocacy component of the country program.
+The incumbent will implement the policy and advocacy component of the country program.
 S/he will serve as the CIVIC’s interface to the military, government, communities, and civil society as regards to all aspects related to advancing the policy on protection of civilians and assistance to civilians harmed in armed conflict.

-This includes developing and executing strategies for successful implementation of the advocacy component of the project; conduct advocacy activities for adoption of policies on protection on civilians and post-harm assistance; work with civil society and local populations to understand how civilians are being harmed in the conflict and treated by the military personnel to best contribute to the policy advocacy; lead the development of advocacy products (policy briefs, reports, surveys) to reflect and amplify civilian perspectives; work with other NGOs to develop mechanisms for addressing civilian needs; represent the organization at UN clusters and other international organization platforms.
+This includes developing and executing strategies for successful implementation of the advocacy component of the project; conduct advocacy activities for adoption of policies on protection on civilians and post-harm assistance; work with civil society and local populations to understand how civilians are being harmed in the conflict and treated by the military personnel to best contribute to the policy advocacy; develop advocacy products (policy briefs, reports, surveys) to reflect and amplify civilian perspectives; work with other NGOs to develop mechanisms for addressing civilian needs; represent the organization at UN clusters and other international organization platforms.

 Location: Kyiv, Ukraine